 When to Use Color Pops in Black & White Photos

-When you add a pop of color to black and white photography, you’re telling a powerful story with your images.
-Whether you’re a business looking to get creative with your advertisements or simply want to have a little fun in your next photo editing session, this color pop technique is so simple to use.
+When you add a pop of color to black-and-white photography, you’re telling a powerful story with your image.
+Whether you’re a business looking to get creative with your advertisements or simply want to have a little fun in your next photo editing session, this color pop technique is so simple, but packs a powerful message.
 Here are a few of our favorite scenarios where it really comes in handy:

-If you are wanting your audience to notice one particular item within your image, this can be a great tool to use.
+If you want your audience to notice one particular item within your image, this can be a great tool to use.

 Create Stillness on Busy Backgrounds